ateska/ramona/manual/_sources/config.txt

 .. attribute:: consoleuri

   One or multiple 'socket URIs' specifying where Ramona server should listen for console connections.
   You can specify more network interfaces, protocols or ports, URIs are comma-separated.
-It should be synchronized with [ramona:console] option serveruri (where configuration of client side is specified), otherwise console connection fails.
+It should be synchronized with ``[ramona:console]`` :attr:`serveruri` option where configuration of Ramona client is specified, otherwise console connection fails.

   Supported connection variants:

-  - UNIX sockets
+  - UNIX sockets (where available)

     - optional parameter 'mode' specifies UNIX file permissions for created socket file system entry (in octal representation)